 Discover it® Student chrome

 Discover’s chrome card for students earns 2% cash back on up to $1,000 in purchases at gas stations and restaurants per quarter.
 For everything else, you’ll earn 1%.
-Although that may not seem like a huge rewards rate, keep in mind that if you’re a student looking to build credit, the roughly $20 – $30 in rewards you earn every quarter will be a pleasant surprise you can count on for as long as you’re using the card.
-Not to mention that Discover will match everything you’ve earned in your first year, dollar for dollar.
+Although that may not seem like a huge rewards rate, keep in mind that if you’re a student looking to build credit, the roughly $20 in rewards you earn every quarter will be a pleasant surprise you can count on for as long as you’re using the card (and reaching the spend cap of $1,000 per quarter).